borgmatic-collective/docker-borgmatic/README.md

 You will need to create crontab.txt and your borgmatic config.yml and mount these files into your /config directory.
 When the container starts it creates the crontab from /config/crontab.txt and starts crond.

+If using remote repositories mount your .ssh to /root/.ssh within the container

 ### Example run command
 ```
 docker run -d \
   -v /home:/source/home:ro \
   -v /mnt/borg:/repository \
+  -v /home/user/.ssh:/root/.ssh \
   -v /srv/borgmatic/config:/config \
   -v /srv/borgmatic/cache:/cache \
   b3vis/borgmatic